 A concrete contractor refers to someone who is responsible for installing, maintaining, and repairing concrete driveways, patios, pool decks, and more.
-If you have a significant amount of knowledge with regards technical repair and maintenance, this is a job for you.
+If you have a significant amount of knowledge with regard to technical repair and maintenance, this is a job for you.
 Currently, as a San Ramon concrete contractor, I know the ins and outs of what this kind of work will require.

 You also have to be physically fit for the job because you would have to be able to handle working in spaces with lifting heavy equipment and having the energy to push through physical labor. especially when repairing electrical wiring on poles.